electricsam/helidon-grpc-example/README.md

  - You might also need to install Rosetta 2 to generate the protobuf Java classes:
  - - softwareupdate --install-rosetta

-To build the project, from the root of the project run:
+To build the project, from the root of the project, run:
  - mvn clean install

 This will build all three modules: proto, service, cli.